 Rick Auhagen put together a band which plays tunes from Chicago's first nine albums, including their 1969 debut when they were called the Chicago Transit Authority.

 Auhagen, bass player Adam Scovanner and guitarist Michael Oakley talk with me about the band on Around Cincinnati at 7 p.m.
 Sunday, Oct.
 14, to promote their concert 8 p.m.
 Saturday, Oct.
 20, at Middletown's historic Sorg Opera House.
+Here is a link to my nine-minute interview.

 "I've always been a huge Chicago fan.
 It was very influential on my musically, politically and socially.
 If you grew up in the '70s, you know what I'm talking about," says lead vocalist Auhagen, long-time lead vocalist for Aja, Cincinnati's Steeley Dan tribute band.